ursweiss/7-Segment-LED-Clock/README.md

 # 7-Segment LED Clock - PlatformIO Migration

-This project has been successfully refactored from Arduino IDE to PlatformIO with modern libraries and clean modular architecture.
+> **⚠️ Work in Progress**: This project is currently undergoing a complete refactoring from Arduino IDE to PlatformIO.
+The current codebase is functional but documentation and testing are ongoing.
+For the stable original Arduino version, see the [v1.0.0 release tag](https://github.com/ursweiss/7-Segment-LED-Clock/releases/tag/v1.0.0).

+Arduino code for my beautiful 3D printed LED clock in a retro 7 segment display style.

+You can find more details about the project and all downloadable files (STL, 3MF, STEP) [on Printables.com](https://www.printables.com/model/68013-7-segment-led-clock).

 ## Project Structure

 ```
 7-Segment-LED-Clock/
 ├── .github/
 │   └── copilot-instructions.md     # GitHub Copilot development guidelines
 ├── include/
 │   ├── config.h                    # Default configuration values
 │   ├── BrightnessControl.h         # Auto-dimming system